umbraco/UmbracoDocs/Reference/V9-Config/GlobalSettings/index-v10.md

 The MainDomKey is by default comprised of the server's machine name & the application id.

-This is generally all that is required to control MainDom status as starting a new process for the same application on the same server will result in a matching MainDomKey, requiring that an existing instance yields MainDom status to the new process.
+This is generally all that is required to control MainDom status as starting a new process for the same application on the same server will result in a matching MainDomKey.
+This will then require that an existing instance yields MainDom status to the new process.

 Deployment slots for a given Azure app service share the same machine name and without additional configuration will share a MainDomKey and therefore compete for MainDom status, this can be undesirable if attempting to deploy to a deployment slot